Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Introduction

 \section{Introduction}

-Multiple-antenna transceivers are known to improve the performance of a wireless communication link compared to single-antenna systems.
+Multiple-antenna transceivers are known to improve the performance of wireless communication links compared to single-antenna systems.
 The increasing demand for high throughput and reliable transmission necessitates efficient use of Multiple-Input-Multiple-Output (MIMO) systems.
 In particular in multi-user networks where interference is a major concern, the availability of channel state information (CSI) at the transmitter is crucial in order to fully exploit the performance improvement of MIMO systems.
 In scenarios where the channel is not reciprocal (such as frequency-division duplex systems), the CSI has to be quantized and fed back to the transmitter.
 The mismatch between the true channel and the quantized channel results in a degradation in performance.
-This degradation is more severe when it comes to multi-user systems because the channel mismatch not only reduces the effective channel gain but also causes interference for the other users.

-Interference alignment (IA) is a precoding method that achieves the optimal multiplexing gain (also called the degrees of freedom, DoF) over the $K$-user interference channel when perfect CSI is available at the transmitters \cite{Kuser:CJ}.
-This method designs the precoders such that the total interference at each receiver lies in a space with minimum dimensions so that the rest of the dimensions can be used for interference-free decoding.
-IA has been introduced for the $K$-user MIMO IC in \cite{Gou_Jafar_DoF_MIMO_Kuser_IC_IT2010}.
+In this article, we focus on interference alignment (IA) applied to the $K$-user constant MIMO IC.
+IA has been shown to achieve the optimal multiplexing gain (also called the degrees of freedom, DoF) over the $K$-user interference channel when perfect CSI is available at the transmitters \cite{Kuser:CJ}; it was introduced for the $K$-user MIMO IC in \cite{Gou_Jafar_DoF_MIMO_Kuser_IC_IT2010}.
+It consists in designing the precoders such that the total interference at each receiver lies in a space with minimum dimensions so that the remaining dimensions can be used for interference-free decoding.
+When only imperfect CSI is available, the channel mismatch not only reduces the effective channel gain but also causes interference between users.
+The performance of IA with imperfect CSI has been analyzed e.g. in \cite{ImPerCh:Guill,Xie_etal_IA_CSI_uncertainty_TCom13}.

-Extensive research has been made on limited feedback schemes for single-user MIMO systems \cite[and references therein]{loveg}.
+Extensive research has been made on limited feedback schemes for point-to-point MIMO systems \cite[and references therein]{loveg}.
 In \cite{love}, codebook design is investigated when the receiver selects the best unitary precoder from a finite codebook and feeds back the index of the selected precoder to the transmitter. \cite{love} shows that the optimal design for such a codebook is equivalent to the Grassmannian subspace packing problem.
 Some useful quantization bounds on the Grassmann manifold are derived in \cite{dai,Barg}.
 In \cite{Wiro}, quantization of the precoding matrix using random vector quantization (RVQ) codebooks is investigated, providing insights on the asymptotic optimality of RVQ.